 A drive along the fjord to the idyllic fjord village of Undredal.
 Visit the smallest stave church in Norway and taste samples of locally produces farm products in one of the small old farm buildings by the fjord.

-Note:Guests must be able to walk approximately 300 yards over gravel and paved surfaces with few steps.
+Important Notes:Guests must be able to walk approximately 300 yards over even and gravel surfaces, with a few steps.